 The SABC’s 2020 editorial policies define events of national importance to include “the opening of Parliament, the budget speech, major Parliamentary debates, and the opening of provincial legislatures…” that it will broadcast from time to time on its national television and radio platforms.

-It should also be noted that the Parliamentary Channel has been on SABC DTT Channels for over two years now.
+Parliamentary Channel is accessible through the Free-to-Air DTT platform together with other SABC television services..

-Due to lack of targeted and ring-fenced funding approved by these three (3) spheres, the SABC and community broadcasters have failed to achieve their wishes of broadcasting these and make them accessible to all South Africans on a free-to-air basis.
+Sentech is syndicating the Parliamentary channel to over 100 community broadcasters across the country

-Our strategic thinking is that Parliament, Provincial and Local Legislatures must approve a ring-fenced government targeted funding to ensure that Parliamentary, Legislatures and Council plenary sittings and committee meetings that will ensure that they are accessible to the public through broadcasting platforms which are free to air.
+To further enhance above efforts, Parliament, Provincial and Local Legislatures must approve targeted funding to ensure that Parliamentary, Legislatures and Council plenary sittings and committee meetings that will ensure that they are accessible to the public through broadcasting platforms which are free to air.
 This is at the core of the public service mandate of the SABC and various community media broadcasters of promoting universal access and making Parliamentary, Legislatures and Council plenary sittings, committee meetings and activities more accessible to the masses or for all South Africans on a free-to-air basis.
 It requires deliberate and targeted funding by the three spheres to ensure that it happens daily.

-There is capacity to do this in the DTT Multiplexes.
+South Africa has sufficient DTT Multiplexes and streaming capacity to achieve greater accessibility, however content production and distribution costs must be covered

 Authorised for submission by